 By Jacqueline Jedrych

-This year’s freshmen senators of Catholic University’s Student Government Association (SGA), elected this fall, are Maura Schlee and Lucas Vigil.
-After this year’s election, a complaint was filed with Vice President Kaitlin Shanahan regarding illicit campaign practices by Senator Vigil.
+After this fall’s Student Government Association (SGA) Senate election, a complaint was filed with Vice President Kaitlin Shanahan regarding illicit campaign practices by freshman Senator Lucas Vigil.

 The official grievance, filed by Juan Carlos Mora, claims that the unfair campaigning practices constitute fraud against the other candidates who were at a disadvantage.
 It alleges that Vigil’s campaigning officially began too early, which was an unfair advantage.
 Since the other candidates did not have the same timeline, he believed the practices were grounds to remove him from the ballot, invalidating his election.
 Perspective candidates attended a mandatory meeting where they were all made aware of the rules regarding when campaigning could open.